 As you may know, having kids can get expensive.
-If you look at all of the products that are out there on the market (or take a trip to Babies R Us), you might get overwhelmed thinking that you need it all to be able to survive with your little one.
+If you look at all of the products that are out there on the market, you might get overwhelmed thinking that you need it all to be able to survive with your little one.
 Everyone is probably telling you how you have to get this or that product for your baby.
 But those dollars can just keep adding up with each item.
 To be honest, there are a lot of products out there that really aren’t that necessary.
 Yeah, some are nice to have and I’m not gonna lie, I’ll still buy some of them.
 But if you’re on a budget, there are some things that you can do without and be completely fine.
 Here are 23 unnecessary baby products that you and your baby can live without:

 1. Wipe Warmer

 There are so many reasons why I think this is not a good product.
 First off, anything that is warm and moist is an ideal breeding ground for germs and bacteria.
 Keeping wipes that will touch your baby’s private areas in a place that could be contaminated is not a good idea.
 This could cause issues to your baby in the future.
 Also, more than 500,000 wipe warmers have been recalled because of electric shock to parents’ hands or melting of the product.
 And, not to mention, a baby who gets used to warm wipes will probably throw a fit when you’re out-and-about and need to change his/her diaper.
 Overall, I do not recommend this product.

 2. Diaper Stacker